wbing3/checkout/README.txt

 #
 ###############################################################################
 #
-# The following Maven command was run from \checkout folder to build the project:
+# The following Maven command was executed in the \checkout folder to build the project:
 #
 #		mvn clean install
 #